kodecocodes/swift-algorithm-club/README.markdown

 - [Convex Hull](Convex%20Hull/).
 - [Miller-Rabin Primality Test](Miller-Rabin%20Primality%20Test/).
 Is the number a prime number?
 - [MinimumCoinChange](MinimumCoinChange/).
 A showcase for dynamic programming.
+- [Genetic](Genetic/).
+A simple example on how to slowly mutate a value to its ideal form, in the context of biological evolution.
 ### Mathematics

 - [Greatest Common Divisor (GCD)](GCD/).
 Special bonus: the least common multiple.